nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter persons with `keywords`
+1. User requests to filter persons with tag `keywords`
-2. System processes and list person with `keywords`
+2. TalentHub processes and list person(s) with tag `keywords`

    Use case ends.